ICML 2023 Workshop

 • Development of practically useful interactive learning algorithms using PAC-Bayesian theory.

 Submission instructions: The page limit is 4 pages (exluding references).
 Submissions may include supplementary material, but reviewers are only required to read the first 4 pages.
 Submissions should use the template in this LaTeX style file.
 The reviewing process is double-blind, so the submissions should be anonymized and should not contain information that could identify the authors.
 Parallel submission (to a journal, conference, workshop, or preprint repository) is allowed.
+Authors planning to submit already accepted articles are allowed to submit the full article, but are asked to make it clear that the work already went through a peer-review process.

 Speakers and Panelists